USEPA/CMAQ/DOCS/Release_Notes/simple_halogen_chemistry.md

-# Halogen mediated first order ozone loss is revised for all mechanisms
+# Revision of halogen-mediated first-order ozone loss (all mechanisms)

-**Author/P.O.C.:** [Golam Sarwar](mailto:sarwar.golam@epa.gov), Computational Exposure Division, U.S. EPA
+**Author/P.O.C.:** [Golam Sarwar](mailto:sarwar.golam@epa.gov), U.S. Environmental Protection Agency

 ## Brief Description
-A simple halogen mediated first order ozone loss was previously developed by using hemispheric CMAQ results obtained without and with detailed bromine/iodine chemistry for summer months.
-The detailed bromine/iodine chemistry has recently been updated and hemispheric model simulations were completed without and with the updated bromine/iodine chemistry for an entire year.
-The simple halogen mediated first order ozone loss is developed using the annual hemispheric CMAQ results obtained without and with full bromine/iodine chemistry.
-The revised halogen mediated first-order rate constant for ozone loss (units= 1/s) as a function of atmospheric pressure P (units=atm):
+Halogen chemistry can be an important sink for ozone over oceanic areas from interactions with sea spray.
+A simple halogen-mediated first-order ozone loss was initially developed by using hemispheric CMAQ results obtained with and without detailed bromine/iodine chemistry for summer months.
+The detailed bromine/iodine chemistry has recently been updated and hemispheric model simulations were completed with and without the updated bromine/iodine chemistry for an entire year.
+The simple halogen-mediated first-order ozone loss is developed using the annual hemispheric CMAQ results obtained with and without full bromine/iodine chemistry.
+The revised halogen-mediated first-order rate constant for ozone loss (units=s<sup>-1</sup>) as a function of atmospheric pressure P (units=atm) is:

 ![rate_constant](first_order_rate_constant_for_ozone_loss.jpg)

-It is applied to grid-cells over oceanic areas.
+These reactions are applied to grid-cells over oceanic areas.

 ## Significance and Impact
-Model sensitivity runs were completed with the existing and updated simple first order ozone loss (continental US domain) for a 10-day period in summer.
-The updated simple first order ozone loss reduces average ozone by up to 4.0 ppbv over seawater and by up to 2.0 ppbv over some coastal areas.
-No impact on model run time.
+Model sensitivity runs were completed with the existing and updated simple first order ozone loss (continental US domain) for a 10-day summer period.
+The updated simple first-order ozone loss reduces average ozone by up to 4.0 ppbv over sea water and by up to 2.0 ppbv over some coastal areas.
+There is no impact on model run time.

+**>>COMMENT<<** The figure caption seems to be wrapping with the figure rather than starting on the line below it.
+TLS 25 Jun 2019
 ![Ozone](simple_halogen_ozone_impact.jpg)
-Figure 1: Impact of updated simple first order ozone loss.
+Figure 1: Impact of updated simple first-order ozone loss.